leppott/ContDataQC/README.md

 The vignette file is located in the “doc” directory of the library in the R install folder.
 Below is the path to the file on my PC.
 But it is much easier to use the code below to call the vignette by name.
-There is also be a link to the vignette at the top of the help index for the package.
+There is also a link to the vignette at the top of the help index for the package.

 “C:\Programs\R\R-3.4.2\library\ContDataQC\doc\ContDataQC_Vignette.html”